sudarkoff/sudarkoff.github.com/_posts/2005-12-04-applescript-email-yourself-a-todo-item.markdown

+---
-Title: AppleScript, Email yourself a TODO item
+title: AppleScript, Email yourself a TODO item
-Author: George Sudarkoff
-Date: Sun, 04 Dec 2005 04:59:05 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 \
 This script is based on the idea from